-What are native mobile ads?
+What are mobile native ads?
 Basically, mobile native ads are the same as desktop native formats.
-They can work as sponsored content, feed ads, social media posts, recommendation widgets and more.
+They can work as sponsored content, feed ads, social media posts, recommendation widgets, and more.

-Native mobile advertising implementation, however, has peculiarities since mobile ecosystem is fundamentally different from desktop.
+Native mobile advertising implementation, however, has peculiarities since the mobile ecosystem is fundamentally different from the desktop.
 Native advertising can be described as "disguised" since it harmoniously blends with the rest of the website content.
 It imitates the interface of the site or app and often replicates essential website functionality.

-Mobile ad trends: where are we now?
+Mobile native ad trends: where are we now?

-Publishers.
 If the majority of publishers and app developers are concerned with the 'unknown' characteristics of ads that pop up on their websites, mobile web native ads are here to save the situation.
-Instead of repelling the visitors with flashy pictures, native ad offerings deliver additional value to the users with content that entertains and educates them.
+Instead of repelling visitors with flashy pictures, native ad offerings deliver additional value to the users with content that entertains and educates them.